Roland RSP-550 Stereo Signal Processor

 The details provided above are drawn from historical documents like advertising brochures or user manuals.
 They’re shared without bias or review.
 This info is given solely for your consideration, helping you gauge its usefulness to you.

-by Calvin Nix
+By Calvin Nix

 Sound Quality 95%